KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Evidence:**
 In [this video](https://youtu.be/w_Oa5dPHNL4), Diona applies 1U Cryo, followed by Kokomi’s N1 applying 1U Hydro to create a Freeze aura.
 Then Kokomi's Burst is casted to apply a 2U Hydro aura that coexists with the 1U Frozen aura.
 Jean’s E applies 2U Anemo to the Frozen target, but only swirls Hydro, which confirms a preciously untested theory that the Anemo gauge must specifically be greater than the coexisting Hydro gauge in order to double Swirl a Frozen target.
-As far as I’m aware this was previously unconfirmed due to the difficulty or inability to test this specific scenario of 1U Frozen with a 2U Hydro aura prior to Kokomi’s release, as Childe’s 2U Hydro attacks would shatter a Frozen enemy.
+As far as I’m aware this was previously unconfirmed due to the difficulty or inability to test this specific scenario of 1U Frozen with a 2U Hydro aura prior to Kokomi’s release, as Childe’s 2U Hydro attacks would Shatter a Frozen enemy.

 **Significance:**
 Better understanding of the mechanics behind Freeze to better set up rotations in the future.